openlyrics/openlyrics/docs/source/dataformat.rst

 Encoding
 ^^^^^^^^

-It is recommended using the `UTF-8 <http://en.wikipedia.org/wiki/Utf8>`_ encoding for the content of XML files in OpenLyrics format. *UTF-8* is well supported among programming libraries and means that OpenLyrics can have text in multiple languages in one file.
+The recommended encoding for OpenLyrics files is the ubiquitous `UTF-8 <http://en.wikipedia.org/wiki/Utf8>`_ encoding. *UTF-8* is supported by most programming languages, and using this encoding means that OpenLyrics files can have more than one language per file.

 File Names
 ^^^^^^^^^^

-When creating and saving OpenLyrics files, it is recommended that the song contained in the file should be easily identifiable just by looking at the file name.
+When creating and saving OpenLyrics files, it is recommended that the song contained in the file should be easily identifiable by looking at the file name.
 A well-named file would probably use a combination of one or more of the following fields:

 * ``<titles>``
 * ``<variant>``